2014–15 Kentucky Wildcats men's basketball team: Midwest Regional Finals

 On March 26 3rd-seeded Notre Dame faced off against Wichita State for a berth to the Elite Eight.
 Notre Dame defeated Wichita State 81 to 70 to set up a meeting with Kentucky two nights later.
 On March 28 Kentucky and Notre Dame met for a berth to the Final Four.
-In a game that was considered one of the greatest in NCAA tournament history, Kentucky defeated Notre Dame 68 to 66.
+In a game that was considered one of the greatest in NCAA tournament history, Kentucky defeated Notre Dame 68–66.
 Kentucky needed its players to step up in a big game with such high stakes.
 Towns was foremost among players stepping up when it mattered most.
 The 6-foot-11 forward played through foul trouble to score nine of his career-best 25 points over that final stretch, including the game-tying basket in the post with 1:12 left.
 The big 3 came with 3:15 on the clock.
 The Cats, in the midst of a rally after previously trailing by six points with 6:14 to go, trailed by just two when Aaron Harrison pulled up from the right wing.
 With six seconds left in an Elite Eight matchup with Notre Dame, Andrew Harrison drove and drew a foul on Notre Dame's Demetrius Jackson.
-Following a timeout called by the Fighting Irish, he toed the line in a 66-66 game and sank two free throws to give Kentucky a 68 to 66 lead.
+Following a timeout called by the Fighting Irish, he toed the line in a 66–66 game and sank two free throws to give Kentucky a two-point lead.
 The margin remained intact as Notre Dame's Jerian Grant missed a contested 3-pointer as time expired.
-The game between Kentucky and Notre Dame was the highest rated college basketball game on cable of all-time.
+The game between Kentucky and Notre Dame was the highest rated college basketball game on cable of all time.

 National semifinal

-On March 26 1-seeded Wisconsin defeated 2-seeded Arizona 85 to 78 for a berth to the Final Four.
+On March 26 1-seeded Wisconsin defeated 2-seeded Arizona 85–78 for a berth to the Final Four.
 This set up a re-match between Kentucky and Wisconsin at the Final Four, this time in Indianapolis.
 On April 4 Kentucky and Wisconsin faced off for a berth to the National Championship game against Duke.
 The Wildcats, once trailing by nine points in the first half and eight early in the second, were poised to close out another opponent in the final minutes, this time in the Final Four.
-With an 8 to 0 run and their defense holding Wisconsin scoreless for more than six minutes, the Cats grabbed a 60-56 lead with less than five minutes remaining.
+With an 8 to 0 run and their defense holding Wisconsin scoreless for more than six minutes, the Cats grabbed a 60–56 lead with less than five minutes remaining.
 The Badgers reeled off an 8 to 0 run of their own that Sam Dekker started.
 Next, Nigel Hayes tied the game with a put-back.
 It was the last of Wisconsin's 12 offensive rebounds and 13 second-chance points.
 The Badgers' 71–64 upset victory increased the perfect season drought to 39 years.